aleborellini77/php-oop/README.md

 ## 3. Inheritance
 Inheritance concept is at the basis of OOP in php: **a class can inherit properties and methods by a parent class (and so being child class of that one)**.
 The child class can implement new specific properties and methods, but also can *override* properties/methods of parent class (through *overriding technique*).
 Important note: **in php a class can extend another one, but just one** (not two or more).
-This explains *interfaces* existence (as we'll see, interfaces can be implemented more than one at a time).
+This explains *interfaces/traits* existence (as we'll see, interfaces/traits can be implemented more than one at a time, allowing a sort of *multiple inheritance*).
 `extends` is the keyword to use for inheritance.

 ```
 	class Bike {
 			public $color; // public visibility
 			protected $brand; // visible in parent class and child ones